sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/aws.md

 - Select **Next: ...** until you get to the **Configure Security Group** page, then add the default **HTTP** rule (port range "80", source "0.0.0.0/0, ::/0")
 - Launch your instance, then navigate to the its public URL.
 - If you have configured a DNS entry for the IP, configure `externalURL` to reflect that.
-If `externalURL` has the HTTPS protocol then Sourcegraph will get a certificate via [Let's Encrypt](https://letsencrypt.org/).
-For more information or alternative methods view our documentation on [TLS](../../tls_ssl.md).
 (Note: `externalURL` was called `appURL` in Sourcegraph 2.13 and earlier.)

 ### Option B: use the CLI